mkostandin/silkygpt-flutter-app/README.md

 # SilkyGPT

 Released in September 2023 after GPT-4 access to the OpenAI API was introduced.
-Chains an index of over 1,000,000 words from various sources on recovery to power a custom chatbot from PDFs and web pages.
+It chains an index of over 1,000,000 words from various sources, PDFs, and text on recovery to power a custom chatbot.

 Update Note: Runs 35 times faster since launch!